The Importance of a Legal Malpractice Attorney in New Jersey

 Find out today...

 If you believe that you have been the victim of legal malpractice, please contact our firm to discuss your case.
 Most lawyers have insurance which will cover legal malpractice claims.
-You may have a strong opinion about your attorney’s performance and its role I your loss, but whether a case exists for legal malpractice is best answered by an experienced attorney.
+You may have a strong opinion about your attorney’s performance and their role in your loss, but whether a case exists for legal malpractice should be answered by an experienced attorney.
 There is no fee for the initial legal consultation and if we conclude that your case merits it, we may offer to take your case on a contingency basis.

 Contact Simon Law Group, LLC today and speak with a New Jersey Legal Malpractice Lawyer, Mr. Kenneth Thyne by calling 800-709-1131 or click below and fill out a form and we will call you.